-- Marubeni has formulated "Marubeni Group Basic Policy on Human Rights", based on the UN's Guiding Principles on Business and Human Rights.
-By doing so, Marubeni has clarified its stance on endeavoring to comply with the said Principles, which clearly state companies' responsibilities for respecting human rights, and is making this widely known among officers and employees of the Marubeni Group. - Marubeni conducted a training course and other activities for new employees to deepen their understanding of Marubeni's approach to human rights and its policies for human rights initiatives, including the prevention of modern slavery.
+Marubeni conducted a training course and other activities for new employees to deepen their understanding of Marubeni's approach to human rights and its policies for human rights initiatives, including the prevention of modern slavery.

-To realize a better society

-Marubeni believes that the promotion of respect for human rights is an important task in sustainability.
-Going forward, in consideration of the impact of COVID-19 in FY2020, Marubeni will continue to take action to prevent modern slavery from arising, and enhance the standard of its initiatives step by step while gaining its business partners' understanding and cooperation, with the aim of resolving social issues that are relevant to the Marubeni Group's businesses.
+6. To realise a better society Marubeni believes that the promotion of respect for human rights is an important task in sustainability.
+Going forward, in consideration of the impact of COVID-19 in FY2021 as in the previous fiscal year, Marubeni will continue to take action to prevent modern slavery from arising, and enhance the standard of its initiatives step by step while gaining its business partners' understanding and cooperation, with the aim of resolving social issues that are relevant to the Marubeni Group's businesses.

-Approval of the Board of Directors
+7. Approval of the Board of Directors

-I, Takayuki Furuya, hereby certify that the content of the "FY2019 Slavery and Human Trafficking Statement" is true and has been approved by Marubeni's Board of Directors.
+I, Takayuki Furuya, hereby certify that the content of the "FY2020 Slavery and Human

+Trafficking Statement" is true and has been approved by Marubeni's Board of Directors.

+August 25, 2021

+Takayuki Furuya

+Managing Executive Officer, Member of the Board

+Marubeni Corporation

+5